olegabu/fabric-starter/README.md

 ## Generate and start orderer

-Generate crypto material and the genesis block for the *Orderer* organization.
+Generate crypto material and the genesis block for the *orderer* organization.
 Using default *example.com* DOMAIN.
 ```bash
 ./generate-orderer.sh
 ```

-Start docker containers for *Orderer*.
+Start docker containers for *orderer*.
 ```bash
 docker-compose -f docker-compose-orderer.yaml up
 ```